Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/350__MarketPrice__PauseAll/ReadMe.txt

 Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server with login stream.

-The 350__MarketPrice__PauseAll showcases the pause all feature of Omm Consumer.
+The 350__MarketPrice__PauseAll showcases the pause all feature of OMM Consumer.
 It sends a single pause request on login stream to pause all open items.